skip to content

 Tue 4pm (weeks 5–8)

-What philosophical puzzles arise in individual sciences such as physics, biology, cognitive science, medicine and economics, and how can they be resolved?
+What philosophical puzzles arise in individual sciences such as physics, biology, cognitive science, medicine and climate science, and how can they be resolved?
 This paper explores the ways in which different scientific projects might exhibit different methods and paradigms, how they relate or fail to relate to each other, and whether they assume different approaches to testing, measurement and concept formation depending on their proximity to technology, medicine and policy.

 Aims and learning outcomes